Channel Coordination

 Set the priority order of your project’s configured and enabled channels:

-1. Go to Settings » Project Settings and click Manage for Channel Priority.
+1. Go to Settings, then select Manage for Channel Priority.

-2. Check the Enable box next to any channel you would like to include, and click the arrows to change their order.
+2. Check the Enable box next to any channel to include and use the arrows to change their order.
+Open channels are listed using the name entered when adding the service in your project settings.

 Note

-Additional processing time may be required to set the priority_platform tag for larger audiences.
-The priority_platform tag will be available for use after several minutes for smaller audiences and up to several hours for audiences of 1 million or more.
+• After setting priority order for your project, additional processing time may be required to set the priority_platform Tag for larger audiences.
+The priority_platform Tag will be available for use after several minutes for smaller audiences and up to several hours for audiences of 1 million or more.

 1. Select the channels to include in your audience.